Ishitas400/ProjectASE/README.md

 4. METRICS
    For the Metrics, I have chose Pylint which is a very well known metrics and Bandit.
    Pylint checks code in the static mode,which means that it analyses code without actually running it.
+Although I did not get a very good result using it, it was probably because I used many elif and if statements in order to fit 2 codes of a similar nature together.
+Here I have attached the snapshot of the same. https://github.com/Ishitas400/ProjectASE/blob/main/pylint.PNG

+   For the second metrics, I have chosen Bandit which checks for the security of a code.
+Here bandit has shown a high level severity of 2 which is common in codes involving hashing algorithms like md5 and SH1. https://github.com/Ishitas400/ProjectASE/blob/main/bandit.jpg  is the link to the output.

 5. CLEAN CODE DEVELOPMENT